thing-it/hull/README.md

 ## Contribute

-If you want to get involved with Hull.js development, just use <a href="https://guides.github.com/introduction/flow/index.html" target="_blank">github flow</a> and feel free to contribute!
+If you want to contribute, just follow <a href="https://docs.github.com/en/get-started/using-github/github-flow" target="_blank">GitHub flow</a>.

 ## To-do

-* think about holes.
+* Think about polygons with holes.
-* think about automatic `concavity` adjustment based on density.
+* Think about automatic `concavity` adjustment based on density.

 ## Related papers